 In this section, we discuss a few illustrative scenarios to help shed light on how these coping skills can be applied in real-life situations.
 Keep reading.

 Sarah, a college student, is overwhelmed with her academic workload and looming deadlines.
 Instead of spiraling into panic, she takes a 10-minute break to practice mindfulness meditation.
-Focusing on her breath and the present moment, she manages to calm her racing thoughts and returns to her studies with a clearer mind.

 Engaging in physical activity

 Mia often struggles with major depression.
 Whenever Mia feels the onset of depressive episodes, she puts on her sneakers and goes for a brisk walk in the park.
 The fresh air, coupled with the physical exercise, often helps uplift her mood.